LOWER-LID BLEPHAROPLASTY (EYELID SURGERY)

 There are two forms of lower-lid blepharoplasty: A transconjunctival blepharoplasty removes fat deposits from the bottom eyelid through a well-hidden incision on the inner surface of the bottom eyelids.
 To tighten or remove excess eyelid skin, the transconjunctival blepharoplasty can be combined with laser tightening of the bottom eyelid or a second incision through which excess skin is removed.

 A subciliary blepharoplasty removes excess skin, muscle, and protruding fat through a well-hidden incision just below the bottom lash line to create a well-contoured transition between the eyelid and cheek.
+It can also be combined with fat grafting or fat transfer to the hollowing in the lower eyelid or cheek area.

 Lower-Lid Blepharoplasty: What You Should Know